-Corporate Operations Manager
+General Manager, Corporate Operations

 As manager of Outlook Employment Michael is responsible for the running of a service which caters for the employment placement and support needs of over 300 job seekers in the SE Melbourne Region with sites in Narre Warren, Pakenham and Cranbourne.